 INFPs are a personality type with high ideals and a pure heart.

-That is why many of them find it difficult to live in the real world.
+That is why many of them find living in the real world difficult.

-Here I would like to focus on how to overcome such problems for INFPs.
+Here I would like to focus on overcoming such problems for INFPs.

 Please click here if you would like to take the personality test from the beginning.